Adding anchor links in WordPress is a simple yet powerful way to improve your site’s navigation.

 The next step is to point the browsers to the section you want to show when users click on your anchor link.

-For that, you’ll need to switch to the ‘Text’ mode in the classic editor.
+To do so, you’ll need to switch to ‘Text’ mode in the classic editor.
 After that, scroll down to the section that you want to link to.

 Now, locate the HTML tag you want to target.
 For example, <h2>